tadepoju95/react-todo-app/README.md

 ## Quick Start

+• Obtain OAuth 2.0 client credentials from the Google API Console.

 • Clone the app onto your local machine.

 • In your terminal, type npm install (installs the required dependencies).